Leazael/scf-wiki/content/Encyclopædia/Concepts/Religious/Veneration of the Dead.md

 ---
 aliases: [Ancestors, Ancestor Worship]
 ---
-The Veneration of the Dead is a religious practice practised by many cultures of the forge.
+The Veneration of the Dead is a religious practice practised by many cultures of the [[Crucible]].

 # Sainthood in the [[Church of Iomedæ]]
 Within the [[Church of Iomedæ]], particular devout or heroic faithful may be venerated as [[Saint|Saints]].
 The worship of these saints is often regional, with the exception of the [[Twelve Paladins]].
 People may pray to these [[Saint|Saints]] to intercede on their behalf with [[Iomedæ]] herself.